A normal bike helmet? Not in this day and age.

 Essential reading: Best GPS devices and tracking wearables for cycling

 Unlike other wearable fitness gadgets, smart helmets set themselves apart with their ability to work in rain or shine, cold or hot weather and always remaining comfortable.
+Plus they help keep you safe on the road.
 Read on for a few of our favorites.

-This helmet is designed to serve the demand of cyclists who prioritise safety.
+A popular choice, this helmet is designed to serve the demand of cyclists who prioritise safety.
+This should hopefully be just about everyone.

 LINX uses bone conduction technology which turns audio into vibration that goes straight to your inner ear from the tabs of your helmet strap.
-This lets riders safely listen to music, receive calls and communicate with other cyclists and road users.
+This lets riders listen to music on the go, receive calls and communicate with other cyclists and road users.
 With ears completely open to ambient sounds while riding, you’ll be able to maintain situational awareness.

 LINX comes with a handlebar mounted smart remote so that riders can keep their eyes on the road while controlling their media and calls.
 An accompanying iOS and Android smartphone app is available for ride tracking.

 The LifeBEAM Smart Helmet does a lot of things.
 It monitors heart rate, counts your calories, gives you an analysis of your performance and protects your head if you fall.
-Initially developed to monitor the vital signs of pilots and astronauts, the smart helmet was only recently made available to the rest of us as a wearable fitness device.
+Initially developed to monitor the vital signs of pilots and astronauts, the gizmo was only recently made available to the rest of us.

 The technology inside the helmet reads pulse signals directly from your forehead as you ride.
 Two light beams are transmitted to the skin and the reflection is measured in an electro-optical cell.
 A 3D accelerometer measures changes in direction and velocity.
 Algorithms then remove the ‘motion-generated noise’, and process all of the data in real time.

 Riders who use heart rate and are in the market for a new helmet should definitely give this one a close look.
 Rather bizarrely, the company also sells a smart hat and even a smart visor!
-They feature all the sensors of the helmet and are designed for active sports.
+Probably not suitable for cycling, they feature all the sensors of the helmet and can be used in other sports.

 Lival sells a selection of smart bike helmets.